Pop tarts and body parts: An exploration of the imaging and brand management of female popular music stars

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Lieb, Kristin J., "Pop tarts and body parts: An exploration of the imaging and brand management of female popular music stars" (2007).
 Mass Communications - Dissertations.
-Paper 13.
+13.